data-dot-all/dataall/pages/deploy/deploy_aws.md

 ### Add Customization

 At places, you can use few customizations to create a tailored data.all for your needs.
-Below are few customization available,
+Below are few customizations available,

 | **Customization**                  | **Module** | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |--------------------------------|------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|